intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 .. note::

-   Experimental support for XGBoost* and LightGBM* categorical data is not supported at this time.
+   Currently, experimental support for XGBoost* and LightGBM* categorical data is not supported.
    For the model conversion to work with daal4py, convert non-numeric data to numeric data before training and converting the model.